bbauska/UofM-Intro-CSS3/README.md

   width="40%;" />
 </p>

-&ast;&ast;This homework is also described in a video lecture.
+This homework is also described in a video lecture.
 Make sure to watch it to get a better feel for what I am looking for.

-### Objectives:
+<h3>Objectives:</h3>

 1. Create a style sheet and link it to the html files.
 (Without changing the html.)